Shawnee MTD (SMTD) will try and make reasonable accommodations for disabled riders.

 In cases where a person with a disability requests use of priority seating that is currently occupied by another passenger, the driver will ask that passenger to allow the person with a disability to use the seat.

 TRANSPORTING BAGS / PACKAGES

 For safety reasons, riders may not transport more bags/packages than they can manage themselves (or with the assistance of a Personal Care Assistant).
-Drivers are only allowed to load a maximum of four (4) bags onto the vehicle, and are not required to carry packages to and from the vehicle.
+Drivers are not required to carry packages to and from the vehicle.
 SMTD encourages riders to use a safe and efficient means of transporting bags/packages such as a portable folding two-wheeled shopping cart.

 DRIVER ASSISTANCE (CURB-TO-CURB/DOOR-TO-DOOR)

 In door‐to‐door service, the driver offers assistance from the rider’s door to the vehicle, and comparable assistance at the destination (e.g., pushing a wheelchair).
 In curb‐to‐curb service, assistance is not provided until the rider reaches the curb.
 In either case, the driver is required to assist riders to enter and exit the vehicle upon request (e.g., leaving their seat to assist a passenger with using the vehicle ramp, lift and/or securement systems).